alexwishart/SwiftPersistenceTutorial/README.md

 }

 ```
-5. For each row, create a `Meal` object from the table and add it to your temporary mealstore:
+5. For each row in the database, create a `Meal` object from the table and add it to your temporary mealstore:
 ```swift
 // Process rows
 guard let name = row[0], let nameString = name as?
 String else{return}